department-for-transport-public/nts_digital_diary/docs/API/SurveyExport.md

 ### `GET /survey-data`

-This endpoint will return survey data for all diaries whose travel-week-start-date is greater than or equal to startTime and less than endTime.
+This endpoint will return survey data for all households that have been submitted for export at or after startTime and before endTime.

 #### Parameters